cab-product-marking/opcua_client/README.md

  * open62541 >= v1.3.8

 The open62541 library version 1.3.8 is required for the c++ and python client.
-Download the open62541 sources (using git or as a zipfile from github) or use the included in the project.
+Download the open62541 sources using git or as a zipfile from github.
 Newer versions and documentation on:
  * https://www.open62541.org/
  * https://www.open62541.org/doc/0.3/toc.html